EthanCampana/go-openai/README.md

 }
 ```

 Both would get the same result.
-The RequestBuilder struct builds out the requests for you with safeguards in place so that you don't send out a bad request!
+The RequestBuilder struct builds out the requests for you with safeguards in place so that you don't send out a bad requests!

 ### Request Builders
 - image